Wosiu6/night-city-new-tab-minimalist/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact
-For questions, suggestions, or issues, please open an issue on this repository or contact the maintainer at [your-email@example.com](mailto:your-email@example.com).

 ---

 *Inspired by the neon-lit streets of a cyberpunk future, built for simplicity and style.*